saramic/learning/RESUME.md

 ### 2023 Jun - Present Senior Engineer Mable

-  - **individual contributor**
-    - spiked, architected and implemented cross services communications.
-      Initially using point to point but as per the spike and architecture, soon to move across to using Kinesis.
-Dealt with various failure modes using transactional inbox/outbox patter, detailed inter process monitoring using DataDog monitors and alerts.
-Also proposed more secure cross service authorization.
-  - **cross team contributions**
-    - active in promoting a more conserted team effort in getting codebase up to speed with lint tools like ESlint and Rubocop
+  - **“Tooling & Developer Experience”**
-    - fixed a legacy gap in the monolith's codebase not having a `structure.sql`
+    - **Sweeping Improvements in the Support Squad**
-  - **mentoring**
-    - grew a weekly coding dojo from 2 developers to around 10
-    - instilled continual learning and sharing practices through a joint code and ideas repository with contributions from 10 developers
-    - shared knowledge with a number of developers one-on-one
+        - Established continuity processes between support squads like weekly logs, structured playbooks and alerting, handover meetings for both support squad and over arching team leaderships which in turn lead to proactive fixes that reduced future problems.
+    - **Improving Reproducibility & Tooling for Development**
+        - Fixed drift in database migrations between production, release and developer environment as well as added tooling in CI (Continuous Integration) and developer-friendly tooling to prevent future discrepancies and avoid timely outages.
+        - Drove adoption of better tooling for repository setup and maintenance like Makefiles, Justfiles, ASDF adoption, Brewfile configuration, and API documentation—many of which have now become organic best practices across teams.
+  - **“Mentorship & Engineering Culture”**
+    - **Teaching & Mentorship Through the Coding Dojo**
+        - Ran a weekly coding dojo for over 1.5 years, focusing on pairing and test- driven development (TDD).
+Created a space where developers of all levels felt empowered to take the lead and drive sessions.
+          Fostered a culture of cross- team learning, allowing engineers from various teams to participate, teach, and elevate Mable’s overall engineering capability.
+    - **Cross-Team Collaboration & Engineering Culture Building**
+        - Ran meetings across various parts of engineering both Backend and Frontend to improve engineering output, sharing of information and address technical and security issues.
+Re-architected the ADR (Architecture Decision Record) process to be more of a reference for why decissions were made.
+Drove a large change in linting across the codebases to reduce unnecessary code churn in reviews which spend up the review process overall.
-  - **innovation**
+    - **Innovation**
-    - created a cross team "bat signal" project that brought developers together behind a hardware and software project sending MQTT messages between ESP32 connected devices.
-Continued a hobby project group meeting 2 times a month since the original hackathon where this was created.
+        - Created a cross-team “bat signal” IoT hackathon project using MQTT and ESP32; sustained community via bi-monthly hobby meetups.
-    - introduced team to outside in BDD and flow style testing
+        - introduced team to outside in BDD and flow style testing.
-    - introduced the Front/End team to unit testing using vitest
+        - introduced the Front/End team to unit testing using vitest.
+        - prototyped a bunch of other approaches like: AWS CDK deployments, RUST lambdas, Terraform for local development, bitmap DB indexed data and a share repository for all developers to share their spikes and findings.
+  - **“Cross-Service Architecture”**
+    - Architected a scalable cross-service comms layer, evolving from point-to-point to Kinesis-based streaming; used transactional inbox/outbox and robust Datadog monitoring.

-### 2018 Oct - Present Conference Speaker and Mentor
+## 2018 Oct - Present Conference Speaker and Mentor

-  - **speaking engagements:**
+  - **Speaking Engagements:**
-    - presented developer practices around testing, pairing, hardware and architecture at international conferences including RubyKaigi 2023, RailsConf 2023, OpenConf Greece 2023, React Miami 2023, RailsConf 2019 Minneapolis, RubyConf AU 2020, ReactConf AU 2020
+    - presented developer practices around testing, pairing, hardware and architecture at international conferences including: NDC Melbourne 2025, NDC Sydney 2024, NDC Copenhagen Developer Festival 2023, RubyKaigi 2023, RailsConf 2023, OpenConf Greece 2023, React Miami 2023, RailsConf 2019, RubyConf AU 2020, ReactConf AU 2020
     - presented at over 25 other speaking engagements on topics like features of Rails, using VI, coding Arduino including Melbourne Ruby Meetup, Sydney Ruby Meetup Melbourne Python Meetup, Melbourne React Meetup, DDD Melbourne, Google DevFest 2019
-  - **mentoring:**
+  - **Mentoring & TDD:**
-    - paired with over 60 developers since 2018 (outside of work colleagues)
+    - paired with over 80, 15 in recurring 1:1s (outside of work colleagues)
-    - ran one on one mentoring sessions with ~15 developers since 2019
+    - ran numerous pair programming and TDD sessions both at work and with a number of coding bootcamps like: Le Wagon Melbourne and Holburton School Australia.
-  - **hackathons:**
+  - **Hackathons:**
     - Gov Hack winning project 2018
     - 3rd place Unearthed hackathon 2017
-    - numerous other hackathons including Square Unboxed hackathon 2021, PayPal/Braintree hackathon as well as numerous Melbourne Datathons
+    - numerous other hackathons including Square Unboxed hackathon 2021, PayPal/Braintree hackathon as well as numerous Melbourne Datathons.

 ### 2021 Nov - 2023 Jun Senior Developer Zepto